greg-raven/grus/_posts/2008-01-31-bush-et-al-economic-stimulus-payments-to-illegal-aliens.md

 - Letters
 tags:
 - Federal government
-- President George Bush
+- George Bush
-- Representative Jerry Lewis
+- Jerry Lewis
-- Senator Barbara Boxer
+- Barbara Boxer
-- Senator Dianne Feinstein
+- Dianne Feinstein
 ---

 I'm writing today about H.R.
 5140, which apparently includes a loophole that allows the IRS to send "Economic Stimulus" payments to illegal aliens.